-3.205 It is the responsibility of NHS Kent and Medway to define any site-specific healthcare requirements that arise from new development proposals and to ensure that associated contributions are defined (based on direct need) and secured.
-Specific projects based on plan growth, such as enhancements to health centres or GP surgeries will be identified within the IDP, however the NHS will advise on local requirements at planning application stage.
+3.209 It is the responsibility of the Clinical Commissioning Group (CCG) to define any site-specific healthcare requirements that arise from new development proposals and to ensure that associated contributions are defined (based on direct need) and secured.
+Specific projects based on plan growth, such as enhancements to health centres or GP surgeries will be identified within the IDP, however the CCG will advise on local requirements at planning application stage.
 With regards to social care, KCC are the provider of services and this is based on a per dwelling contribution for all new development.